 Douglas J Noble, Music Director of UniVibes, the international Jimi Hendrix magazine

-Deering Howe was also friends with Duane Allman.
-Howe owned or rented a penthouse at One-Fifth Avenue, and during one of his visits to New York City, Duane played this guitar which was strung right-handed (Gregg Allman, My Cross to Bear, p.
-185 – 186).
+Deering Howe also had a connection to Duane Allman.
+Howe owned or rented a penthouse at One Fifth Avenue in New York City, and during one visit, Duane played this guitar, which had been strung for right-handed use (Gregg Allman, My Cross to Bear, p.
+185–186).